 What are the documentary requirements for enrollment?

 1.Birth Certificate 2.
-SF9 Report Card or PEPT Result 3.
+SF9 Report Card/PEPT Result 3.
 LRN (if applicable) 4.
-SF10/F137 Transcript of Records or Authenticated School Records (If from a foreign school) 5.
-ID Picture.
-(Go to Enrollment Steps and Requirements for other details.)
+SF10/F137 Transcript of Records or Authenticated School Records If from a foreign school (School to school transaction) 5.
+ID Picture (Go to Enrollment Steps and Requirements for details.)

 Requirements are attached as scanned copies to the online registration form.
-Original documents are to be sent to the Admissions Office within 2-3 months of enrollment.
+Original documents are to be sent to the office/school within 2-3 months of enrollment.

 What are your enrollment dates for school year 2023-2024?

 We accept YEAR-ROUND enrollment.
 Transferees from other schools should have at least Q1-2 grades from originating school.
-Homeschooling families follow flexible calendaring, but we proceed with our webinars, classes and events from July to April (variable).
+Homeschooling families follow flexible calendaring, but we proceed with our webinars, classes and events from August to May (variable).
 We follow DepEd's registration cycle.
 For SHS, we only offer ABM and GAS Strands for Grade 11-12.
 New Grade 12 students will have their previous strands converted to GAS.

-Are there other fees aside from the tuition and miscellaneous fee of P16000?
+Are there other fees aside from the complete tuition?

 There are NO other fees required.
 We do not collect any fees for online testing or assessment as the Report Card or Progress Report is sufficient to show your child has successfully finished the previous level.
-Optional expenses you might have on top of the tuition are for Study Apps, Learning Booklets, Textbooks or Juan Learning.
-You may, however, access assessment files of DepEd that you can download and print if you wish for your child to have this test.
+OPTIONAL expenses you might have on top of the tuition are for the VOLT-IN LMS or Apps like BrainPOP.
+You may also use FREE learning resources from the DepEd and other websites such as www.khanacademy.com and other similar sites.

-Do you charge a different fee for differently-abled children (SPED)?
+Do you charge a different fee for differently-abled children?

-Victorious Homeschool is an inclusive institution and we accept all children and all children pay the SAME TUITION.
-Optional expenses you might have for SPED are for official diagnosis from a Developmental Pediatrician and the Flexible Learning Academic Goals (FLAG) + membership in the Good and Great Brains Community.
+Victorious Homeschool is an inclusive institution and we accept all children, and ALL children pay the SAME TUITION.
+Optional expenses you might have are for official diagnosis from a Developmental Pediatrician and the Flexible Learning Academic Goals (FLAG) + membership in the Good and Great Brains Community.

 Do you have installment plans?